TheOdinProject/curriculum/foundations/installations/command_line_basics.md

 - **macOS**: Some setup is required.
 After installing VSCode, launch it any way you're comfortable with.
 Once it's running, open the Command Palette with <kbd>Cmd</kbd> + <kbd>Shift</kbd> + <kbd>P</kbd>.
 In the little dialog that appears, type `shell command`.
 One of the choices that appears will be `Shell Command: Install 'code' command in PATH`.
 Select that option, and restart the terminal if you have it open.

-- **WSL**: Opening up VSCode from the command line in WSL is just as easy as it is in Linux.
-Just enter `code` which will open VSCode in WSL.
+- **WSL2**: Opening up VSCode from the command line in WSL2 is just as easy as it is in Linux.
+Just enter `code` which will open VSCode in WSL2.

 ### Knowledge check